sabaaafreen456-jpg/Dineiq_new/README.md

 - Decide whether the main SQLite database file should be committed or treated as local runtime data.
 - Create a new branch from `pre_main` before committing and pushing.

-## Suggested Next Step

-Create a new feature branch from `pre_main`, review the staged file list carefully, and then push the cleaned integration branch to GitHub.